 One of the earliest settlements of human civilization, Turkey is a beautiful country waiting for you to explore.
 It is located between Western Asia and Southeast Europe, making it a perfect destination to travel from.
 That’s also why many people consider teaching English in Turkey.

 The Turkish are a welcoming people that will be happy to have you.
-Whether in the bustling city of Istanbul, or the less populated outskirts of the country, you will be able to find teaching English in Turkey jobs.
+Whether in the bustling city of Istanbul, or the less populated outskirts of the country, you will be able to teach English in Turkey jobs.
 It is a great opportunity to grow your teaching skills and get prepared to teach abroad again.

 If you want to learn more about how to teach English in Turkey and find English teaching jobs in Turkey, keep reading!

 Teaching English in Turkey

 Turkey is becoming a leading economy and is a leading power in the region.
 The country is growing its citizen’s ability to read, write and speak English to more thoroughly participate in the global economy.

 Istanbul is a perfect city for international travel.
 It is centrally located in Western Asia and Southeast Europe, meaning you can travel easily to both places.
 It is a great option should you wish to travel while on break from teaching.
 It’s a nice base to travel to places like Morocco, Israel, and other locations in the Middle East as well.